-Up to a hundred activities aimed at families are scheduled throughout the summer in La Pineda, and the high point of the calendar is the Fiesta of Sant Jaume, with all the traditional events you'd expect to find at a fiesta, as well as live music, dancing and cultural events.
-And when this fiesta finishes, the main summer fiesta of the town begins around 3rd of August.
+Up to a hundred activities aimed at families are scheduled throughout the summer in La Pineda, and the high point of the calendar is the Festa Major of Sant Jaume, with all the traditional events you'd expect to find at a Festa Major, as well as live music, dancing and cultural events.
+And when this party finishes, the town's main summer one begins around August 3.

 Fiesta of Sant Jaume in Miami Platja

-Sant Jaume is the main summer fiesta in Miami Platja and there are activities for everyone including the famous "vaquilles" and a firework display on Platja Cristall beach.
+Sant Jaume is the main summer party in Miami Platja, and there are activities for everyone including the famous 'vaquilles' and a firework display on Platja Cristall beach.

-Held in honour of Saint Anne, the town's patron saint, the 26th of July is the most important day of the four days of the fiesta, with early morning revelry, various parades and human tower building competitions.
-But there are also a large number of activities on the 25th, like the ever-popular running fire parade and a dance.
-The last day of the fiesta, the 28th, is the Day of the Dog and sees the Dance of the Malcasats (of the unhappily married), which sees the lighting of a kilometre-long row of bangers.
+This festival is held in honour of Saint Anne, the town's patron saint, and July 26 is the most important day of the four days of the Festa Major, with early morning revelry, various parades and human tower building competitions.
+But there are also a large number of activities on the 25th, like the ever-popular running fire parade ('correfoc') and a dance.
+The last day of the festival, July 28, is the Day of the Dog and features the Dance of the Malcasats (the unhappily married), which sees the lighting of a kilometre-long row of firecrackers.

 Havaneres in Calafell

-The singing of habaneras (Cuban music brought back to Catalonia by local sailors) in Calafell is one of the most famous in the country, featuring the best groups singing a repertoire of habaneras and tavern songs.
-The Local Tourist Board supplies more than 2,000 chairs for the two days of the event, at which you can drink the famous rom cremat or burnt rum, laid on by the Bot Salvavides fisherman of Calafell.
+The singing of habaneras (Cuban music brought back to Catalonia by local sailors) in Calafell is one of the most famous in Catalonia, featuring the best groups singing a repertoire of habaneras and tavern songs.
+The Local Tourist Board supplies more than 2,000 chairs for the two days of the event, at which you can drink the famous 'rom cremat' (burnt rum), laid on by the Bot Salvavides fisherman of Calafell.